-The equilibrium quantity of most interest to us is the destabilising force gradient due to the external coils, given in (13).
-It is well known [12, 13] that in the absence of any ferromagnetic effect this quantity is strongly related to the plasma elongation; we now show that this is still the case in the presence of a ferromagnetic wall.
-Figure 3 shows plasma elongation as a function of the destabilising force gradient ($\propto -dB_R^{(c)}/dz_p$, see (13)) across a range of parameter values - wall location $r_w = (r_i + r_e)/2$, wall thickness, relative permeability, and divertor current are all varied simultaneously.
-For the X-point configurations, there is a strong correlation between elongation and the destabilising force gradient, implying that, once the plasma elongation has been specified as a design constraint, so too has the destabilising force gradient due to the external coils, independent of the existence of any ferromagnetic effect.
-A larger $\tilde{\mu}$ simply increases the external currents required in order to achieve that elongation, in accordance with (13) or (14).
-Note, however, that this says nothing about the destabilising force (10), which has no such connection to the plasma elongation and increases with $\tilde{\mu}$.
+The equilibrium quantity of most interest to us is the destabilizing force gradient due to the external coils, given in (15).
+It is well known that in the absence of any ferromagnetic effect, this quantity is strongly related to the plasma elongation; we now show that this is still the case in the presence of a ferromagnetic wall.
+Figure 3 shows plasma elongation as a function of the destabilizing force gradient $[\propto -dB_R^{(c)}/dz_p$ ; see (15)] across a range of parameter values-wall location $r_w = (r_i + r_e)/2$ , wall thickness, relative permeability, and divertor current are all varied simultaneously.
+For the X-point configurations, there is a strong correlation between elongation and the destabilizing force gradient, implying that once the plasma elongation has been specified as a design constraint, so too has the destabilizing force gradient due to the external coils, independent of the existence of any ferromagnetic effect.
+A larger $\tilde{\mu}$ simply increases the external currents required in order to achieve that elongation, in accordance with (15) or (16).
+Note, however, that this says nothing about the destabilizing ferromagnetic force (12), which has no such connection to the plasma elongation and increases with $\tilde{\mu}$ .

-2.2 Time-dependent solution
+B. Time-dependent solution

-We now move our discussion to the time-dependent field due to currents induced in the wall when the plasma is displaced vertically with an instability growth rate γ , that is $z_p \propto e^{\gamma t}$.
-In the non-ferromagnetic situation, this force is always stabilising, and the induced currents in the wall act to slow down the instability.
-When the wall is ferromagnetic, however, these currents must compete with the destabilising force due to the magnetic attraction between plasma and wall, as derived in section 2.1.1, equation (10).
-Hence it is not immediately obvious whether the wall will provide a net stabilising or destabilising influence when ferromagnetic effects are taken into account.
+We now move our discussion to the time-dependent field due to currents induced in the wall when the plasma is displaced vertically with an instability growth rate $\gamma$ , that is, $z_p \propto e^{\gamma t}$ .
+In the nonferromagnetic situation, this force is always stabilizing, and the induced currents in the wall act to slow down the instability.
+When the wall is ferromagnetic, however, these currents must compete with the destabilizing force due to the magnetic attraction between plasma and the wall, as derived in Sec.
+II A 1 [Eq.
+(12)].
+Hence, it is not immediately obvious whether the wall will provide a net stabilizing or destabilizing influence when ferromagnetic effects are taken into account.